Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 * BUILD_TYPE - defines build configuration of the future project (Release by default)
 * BUILD_<MODULE> - allows including the toolkit set of the specified module to the future project or excluding it from the project.
 * BUILD_TOOLKITS - allows including specific OCCT toolkits (list of items separated by a space or a semicolon) to the common set of the future project.
+* BUILD_SAMPLES  - allows including MFC samples (for visual studio only) to the common set of the future project.
+                   In install folder there will be samples.bat script to execute specific sample.
+                   List of samples is being shown by sample.bat without arguments.

+###The variables with USE_ prefix (3rd-party libraries):

 Check USE_\<PRODUCT\> variable (USE_FREEIMAGE, USE_GL2PS, USE_TBB and USE_OPENCL)
-if you want to use this 3rd-party product in the future project.
+if you want to use this 3rd-party product.

-### 3rd-party configuration
+### 3rd-party configuration (The variables with 3RDPARTY_ prefix)

 If you have 3rd-party libraries in a non-default location (e.g., on Windows, binaries downloaded from "http://www.opencascade.org/getocc/download/3rdparty/"),